 Revit Hyperspeed Pro / Air

-The Rev'It Hyperspeed Pro means business, taking influence from MotoGP and copying the features from its one-piece cousin.
-This jacket is for people who like the features of the one piece suit but want the convenience of a separately wearable jacket.
-At a recommended retail price of 550 euros, or around 580 USD, this jacket will be competing with the Dainese Racing 3, Dainese Assen, Dainese Avro 4, and the Alpinestars GP Plus jackets.
+The Rev'It Hyperspeed Pro jacket means business and is technically on par with its one piece sibling including elbow sliders and a speedhump you typically find on track ready items.
+This jacket is for people who like the features of the Revit Hyperspeed One-Piece Suit but want the convenience of a separately wearable jacket.
+At a recommended retail price of 550 euros, or around 580 USD, this jacket will be competing with the Dainese Racing 3, Dainese Assen, Dainese Avro 4, and the Alpinestars GP Pro V2 jackets.

-Starting with material, the main material used is cowhide leather, with makes up the majority of the jacket.
-On the sides and back of the jacket, as well as on the back of the sleeves, this leather is perforated in order to encourage airflow into the jacket.
-Under the armpits and down the sleeves and sides of the jacket we also find Revit’s PWR stretch Shell, which makes the jacket more flexible by providing some elasticity.
+Starting with outer shell, the main material used is cowhide leather, with makes up the majority of this piece of motorcycle gear.
+On the sides and back of the jacket, as well as on the back of the sleeves, there is perforated leather to encourage airflow into the jacket.
+Under the armpits and down the sleeves and sides of the jacket there is Revit’s PWR stretch Shell, which makes the jacket more flexible by providing some elasticity.

-The jacket obviously opens and closes using a zipper, and while we don’t find any adjustments around the collar, we find zip in on both of sleeves, which will allow to easily take the jacket off and put it back on without removing your gloves, and also find adjustments can be made around the waist using the Velcro straps, which will tighten or loosen the fit.
+The jacket obviously opens and closes using a zipper, and while there are no adjustments around the collar, you will find zip in on both of sleeves, which will allow to easily take the jacket off and put it back on without removing your gloves, and also find adjustments can be made around the waist using the Velcro straps, which will tighten or loosen the fit.

-The Revit HyperspeedPro has a detachable body warmer for use when the weather gets a little bit colder, that liner simply zips in, and also offers an additional internal pocket.
+The Revit HyperspeedPro motorcycle jacket has a detachable body warmer for use when the weather gets a little bit colder, that liner simply zips in, and also offers an additional internal pocket.
 There is a pocket to replace this one inside the main jacket should you ride without the liner, and the main jacket also has an internal pocket on the side near the zipper.
-If you remove the body warmer, you find that the internal liner of the jacket is made of mesh to encourage airflow inside the jacket.
-At the bottom of the jacket on the back you find a connection zip for if you want to connect the jacket to a pair of Revit riding pants.
+For added airflow, Revit also offer the Revit Hyperspeed Air jacket with additional ventilation panels in the jacket.